Geometric and analytic structures on the higher ad\`eles: The topology problem for local fields

 of an arbitrary element is usually \textit{not} convergent in the topology once $n\geq2$.
 The problem is that the topology is only made from the top valuation, sensitive to the exponent of $t_{n}$, but gives the first residue field $-$ when viewed as a sub-field $-$ the discrete topology.
 Also, the algebraic quotient maps $\mathcal{O}_{i}\twoheadrightarrow k_{i}$ are not topological quotient maps, i.e. they do not induce the quotient topology on $k_{i}$.
 The Laurent polynomials $k[t_{1}^{\pm1},\ldots,t_{n}^{\pm}]$ are not dense for $n\geq2$.
 This is a new phenomenon and complication in the case $n\geq2$, which cannot be seen in the classical theory for $n=1$.
 Dealing with this type of behaviour required some new ideas, and Parshin proposed to equip $n$-local fields with a different topology \cite[p.
 145, bottom]{MR752939}.

-\begin{example} [Parshin] There is a strong limitation to the properties a reasonable topology on $K:=k((t_{1}))((t_{2}))$ can have, in the shape of the following obstruction: Assume $\mathcal{T}$ is any topology making the additive group $(K;+)$ a topological group and such that the quotient map
+\begin{example} [Parshin] There is a strong limitation to the properties a reasonable topology on $K:=k((t_{1}))((t_{2}))$ can have, in the shape of the following obstruction: Assume $\mathcal{T}$ is any topology making the additive group $(K;+)$ a topological group and such that the quotient topology induced from

-is continuous for $k((t_{1}))$ equipped with the na\"{\i}ve topology.
-Then $K $ is \textsl{not} a topological ring in this topology \cite[Remark 1 on p.
+equips $k((t_{1}))$ precisely with the na\"{\i}ve topology.
+Then $K$ is \textsl{not} a topological ring in this topology \cite[Remark 1 on p.
 147]{MR752939}: Suppose it were.
 The map in Equation \ref{lwaw1} is continuous by assumption, so the subsets $U+t_{2}k[[t_{2}]]$ are open in $k((t_{1} ))[[t_{2}]]$ if and only if $U\subseteq k((t_{1}))$ is open.
 As multiplication with powers of $t_{2}$ would be continuous, this enforces the following: For $(U_{i})_{i\in\mathbf{Z}}$ a sequence of open neighbourhoods of the identity in $k((t_{1}))$ such that $U_{i}=k((t_{1}))$ for all sufficiently large $i$, then the sets

 must be open.
 These are finite sums of $t_{2}$-translates of sets we already know must be open.
 The following figure illustrates the nature of these open sets; the shaded range symbolizes those exponents $(i_{1},i_{2})$ whose monomials $t_{1}^{i_{1}}t_{2}^{i_{2}}$ are allowed to carry a non-zero coefficient: